 Fungibility is an essential property of money and any attack on that would destroy its value.

 That is why I am much more concerned about what Coinbase is doing than the hacks at Bitstamp or last year at MtGox.
-Nobody could steal my bitcoins if I am not using those companies, but if they are attacking bitcoin’s fungibility, they are attempting to destroy my bitcoins as well.
+Nobody could steal my bitcoin if I am not using those companies, but if they are attacking Bitcoin’s fungibility, they are attempting to destroy my bitcoin as well.

 Lets get back to the above example: It is very easy to trace if one company is used as exchange and as payment processor for merchants at the same time.
 It gets a bit harder to collect meaningful information if there are several companies involved, but for a governmental agency that is also not a hurdle.
 If they are distributed in different countries it gets a bit harder again, but hacking into foreign countries’ companies is nothing that would cause a headache to the three letter agencies.